Kaligo/event_tracer/README.md

 result.records[:base].error => nil
 ```

-Also, specifically for the `BufferedLogger`, `StandardError` is directly rescued and you can provide a proc or instance of a class to handle the error and payloads.
+Also, you can provide a proc or instance of a class to handle the error and payloads.
 You can configure it as such:

 ```
 EventTracer::Config.configure do |config|